ryasmi/rulr/src/sanitizationRules/sanitizeBasicAuthFromString/readme.md

 [Back to root readme.md](../../../readme.md)

-This function uses `rulr.isBasicAuthFromString` and can be used when you want to sanitize an input to be basic auth from a string as shown in the example below.
-This function should only throw `rulr.InvalidBasicAuthFromString`.
+This function uses `rulr.isBasicAuthAsString` and can be used when you want to sanitize an input to be basic auth from a string as shown in the example below.
+This function should only throw `rulr.InvalidBasicAuthAsString`.

 ```ts
 import * as rulr from 'rulr'